WanguiWanyiri/python_calculator/README.md

-Note: Upload the code to GitHub and submit the GitHub link
+Note: Upload the code to GitHub and submit the GitHub link.